ogarrett/ThreatStryker-docs/docs/docs/threatstryker/selfmanaged/console.md

 ## Preparation

-Download and extract the Deepfence Deployment Kit, and make a note of the license key from the license email shared with you.
+Download and extract the Deepfence Deployment Kit (link provided by email), and make a note of the license key from the license email shared with you.
 It should be on the following lines.

 | Property | Details |